agamigoind/OAI_5G/radio/BLADERF/README.md

       Follow this link :point_right: [2.Flashing](DOC/2.Flashing#flashlight-flashing-board) to flash the board.

-      Make sure you configure booting :point_right: [Nuand directory](DOC/2.Flashing#abacus-configuration-file) that will automatically load the FPGA image onto the board
+      Make sure to configure the booting :point_right: [Nuand directory](DOC/2.Flashing#abacus-configuration-file) that will automatically load the FPGA image onto the board

 ---